SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries-3-0.md

 - `context`: Defines the site context such as base site, language, and currency.
 - `authentication`: Defines authorization of the financial customer.

-**Note:** If your setup failed and for some reason your app.module.ts is not configured like described please check one more time requirements for fsa schematics usage - Angular CLI version should be > = 10.1!
+**Note:** If your setup failed and, for some reason, your app.module.ts is not configured like described, check one more time requirements for FSA schematics usage - Angular CLI version should be > = 10.1!

 ### Starting your Spartacus App